Original Kit:

 With the basic frame done, I started adding details: the left step box and fuel tank were both straight out of the kit, but the right step box was sourced from AMT's later Peterbilt tow truck kit.
 They're not exactly the same size or shape, but close enough.
 The tool box was scratch built, and the air tank was modified from the kit part.
 Up top, the pogo stick, table, and fifth wheel were all straight from the kit but stripped of chrome before painting.

 The base engine and transmission were built box stock.
 I wanted to use the kit-supplied supercharged V8 as a nod to Dennis Weaver's monologue in the diner about it having a "souped-up diesel."
 Somewhat surprisingly, none of the small details had gone missing, either: the only parts I replaced were the radiator, hoses, and intake, and all those were because of the new nose.
 The radiator was mounted to the back of my new slats, made from sheet styrene with a laminate of photoetched radiator face and a styrene upper tank.
 The hoses were simply styrene rod.
 The air cleaner used parts from the kit-supplied vertical cleaner, cut up and rearranged horizontally.
-The connect to the inner tube, I scratch built a new outer tube from two sections of thick styrene rod.
+To connect it to the inner tube, I scratch built a new outer tube from two sections of thick styrene rod.
 The exhaust system is stock until it gets under the cab, at which point I scratch built a crossover pipe and elbow to go out from under the right rear corner of the cab.
 The muffler and stack were also scratch built, using aluminum tubing for the stack to give the walls a more realistic thickness.

 We never got to see much of the interior, so I didn't change much.
 I did fill in the right door panel where it had a cutout for the window, and scratch built a fan for the dashboard.
 Beyond those items, though, everything was straight out of the box.